oleksiyk/riakfs/README.md

 ## Implementation

-Files are stored in two buckets: `fs.files` and `fs.chunks`.
+Files are stored in two buckets: `fs.files` and `fs.chunks` (you can use your own names with `root` option, see example below).
 First one is used for storing file metadata such as file size, mtime, ctime, contentType, etc as well as parent directory index (2i).
 Keys in `fs.files` bucket are full file paths ('/a/b/c/d.txt').
 Actual file data is divided into chunks (256kb each) and stored in `fs.chunks` bucket.

 RiakFS makes use of Riak 2i (secondary indexes) so it requires [LevelDB](http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/) backend.